easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 1.
-The sympathetic and parasympatheric response fractions are displayed as a function of mean arterial pressure (MAP).
+<i>@figuredef {BaroreceptorResponse} The sympathetic and parasympathetic response fractions are displayed as a function of mean arterial pressure (MAP).
 Both fractional forms show asymptotic behavior as divergence from the MAP set-point occurs.
 The response fractions are additive, always summing to a value of 1.0.
 At homeostasis (MAP equal to the set-point), the fractions are both equal to 0.5.</i>
 </center><br>

 As described in the [cardiovascular](@ref cardiovascular-initialize) methodology report, the %cardiovascular system is initialized according to patient definitions and the stabilized to a homeostatic state.
 The set-point is the resultant mean arterial pressure following the engine stabilization period.
 The set-point is adjusted dynamically with certain actions and insults, as shown in @equationref {P_n+1}.